Fohdeesha/quanta-brocade/documentation/index.md

 # Flashing the LB6M to a Brocade TurboIron 24X

 ## Disclaimer & Caveats
 We are not responsible for any damaged devices or property resulting from this guide.
 This guide assumes you own a legitimate Brocade TurboIron and therefore have rights to the firmware & its use.
 Two things will also change due to hardware differences:

-* The SFP+ activity/status LEDs stop doing anything.
+* The SFP+ port activity/status LEDs stop doing anything.
 The copper ports and chassis LEDs continue to work as normal.
 The Quanta uses a CPLD to multiplex the LED signals, while the Brocade uses native CPU I/O. There's no way around this difference.

-* The Brocade only has one Out Of Band management port.
-Your #2 OOB port will no longer do anything.
-You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.
+* The Brocade only has one Out Of Band management port, so the code is only aware of the #1 OOB port.
+The #2 management port will no longer do anything.
+* The Brocade code seems to also use a different clock or MII registers to configure the management port PHY (since it only expects one), which results in the management port not linking up at full speed for some.
+For some it links up at 100mbps and works fine, for others, only 10mbps.
+In rare cases it will refuse to link up at all.
+You still have management access on all other ports as usual if you configure in-band management access.
+If your management port refuses to link up, and you need it to TFTP firmware (or other emergency), [it can be forced to link](http://brokeaid.com/mgmt/).
+To reiterate, this only effects the out of band management port.

 If you're looking to purchase an LB6M, we recommend [UnixPlus](https://www.unixplus.com/products/quanta-lb6m-24-port-10gbe-sfp-4x-1gbe-l2-l3-switch) - their stock is all brand new and of known origin.
 ## Prerequisites